 The Mark of Zorro (1920) Director: Fred Niblo

-The Mark of Zorro is an essential Douglas Fairbanks film, brilliant and engaging with beautiful scenery –it is a great adventure story rife with nostalgia for the days of early Hollywood in old California.
+Today, we regard The Mark of Zorro as an essential Douglas Fairbanks film, brilliant and engaging with beautiful scenery –it is a great adventure story rife with nostalgia for the days of early old Hollywood.

 Douglas Fairbanks (1883-1939) was born in Colorado, the son of an absent and alcoholic father.
 He developed a unique personality from a young age on Broadway, known for goofing off backstage, and performing acrobatic stunts.
 As an adult, he moved to Hollywood and started working for Triangle Pictures under the direction of D.W.
 Griffith.
 In his films, he was known for his athletic abilities.
 Soon he started his own film company, and signed with Paramount.
 He met Mary Pickford at a party in 1916 and they began a romantic affair.
 Through the late 1910s, he sold war bonds with Charlie Chaplin, and together he, Chaplin, and Pickford were the most popular and highest paid actors of the time.
 They created United Artists, together with D.W.
 Griffith, in 1919, giving them complete artistic control over their films.
 Eventually, Fairbanks “Everybody’s Hero” and Pickford “America’s Sweetheart” divorced their respective spouses and were married.
 They hosted lavish parties in Beverly Hills at their extravagant 18-acre, Tudor-style home “Pickfair.”
 He was a founding member of the Motion Picture Academy and he hosted the first ever Academy Awards in 1929.
 His notable films were: The Thief of Baghdad (1924), Robin Hood (1922), and The Mark of Zorro (1920).
 His career declined with the advent of talkies, but in his heyday, he was considered the ‘king of Hollywood.’
 He and Pickford later separated as he had an affair with another woman, who later became his third wife.
 He died in 1939 of a heart attack in Santa Monica.
 The nickname of the UC Santa Barbara sports team the “Gauchos” is named for Fairbanks’s film, The Gaucho 1927.